PET scans are a type of test that create 3 dimensional (3D) pictures of the inside of your body. PET stands for positron emission tomography.

 The radioactive tracer gives off very small levels of radiation that go away very quickly.
-As a precaution, keep any time you spend within arm's length with pregnant women, babies or young children for 6 hours after your scan, as short as possible.
+As a precaution, you should avoid close contact with pregnant women, babies and young children for 6 hours after the scan.

 You need someone to take you home and stay overnight if you’ve had medicine to help you relax (sedative).
-You also shouldn’t drive, drink alcohol, operate heavy machinery or sign any legally binding documents for 24hours.
+For the next 24hours you also shouldn’t:

 A PET scan is a safe test for most people.
 But like all medical tests it has some risks.
 Your doctor and radiographer make sure the benefits of having the test outweigh these risks.